wasm3/wasm3/docs/Development.md

 ```

 Wasm3 is continuously tested with Clang, GCC, MSVC compilers, and on multiple platforms.
-It can be easily integarted into any build system, as shown in `platforms`.
+It can be easily integrated into any build system, as shown in `platforms`.

 ## Build on Linux, OS X